Truly happy, yet non-brain dead...

 The goal of talking to someone is not to increase your 'compliance' or acquiescence to the boot.
 It's to help you deal with tough situations.
 It can be a safe place to vent your anger or frustration without damaging you.
 It can help you see situations in a calmer, more objective light.
 It can help you make better choices about how to deal with things.
 You might then choose to pretend outwardly that nothing is wrong.
 You might choose to wage an all out battle against the system.
 Most likely, you will have an easier time finding some internal peace than if you go at it alone, and you'll increase your chances of finding a course of external action to better your situation.

-Talking to a therapist or coach is a way to fortify yourself, till the revolution cometh.
-Or until we go back to living in the Garden of Eden.
-Though I think that one's pretty much out.
+Talking all this over is a way to fortify yourself.
+Till the revolution cometh.
+Or till we go back to the Garden of Eden.

 The majority of doctors are experiencing some degree of burnout.
 I'll touch very briefly on the causes here, since these are not the focus of this post.
 Causes include: